Bridport - Dorset

 1240 It was documented that by this date, there existed a hospital of St John the Baptist and Chapel at East Bridge (eastern end of East Street on the current site of the Masonic Hall).

-1260 St Andrew's Chapel was built, just outside the Bridport town boundary (where the Town Hall currently stands).
+1260 St Andrew's Chapel was built just outside the Bridport town boundary (current location of the Town Hall).
 It was probably built for the Carmelite friars.
+The Chapel contained a lock-up or Bocardo, the origins of Bucky Doo.

 1265 Carmelite friars (known as 'white friars') settled and preached in Bridport for the next 100 years.

-1272 Records indicate that the River Brit was navigable as far as Bridport at high tide by small flat bottomed ships.
+1272 Records indicate that the River Brit was navigable as far inland as Bridport at high tide by small flat bottomed ships.
+Reports suggest there might have been a small inland harbour, though it probably only consisted of an unloading wharf.

 1280 Bridport claimed all rights to sea wrecks on the beaches.